A simple solver for the fractional Laplacian in multiple dimensions: Spatial discretization of the fractional Laplacian

 and then consider the error of the trapezoidal rule in approximating the integral over each $\Omega_\ell$ separately, where the square/cubic subdomains $\{\Omega_\ell\}$ in the trapezoidal rule are pairwise disjoint and are such that $\bigcup_{\ell}\Omega_\ell = B_R\setminus B_h$.
 Since we are away from the origin, on each subdomain $\Omega_\ell$ the integrand $\phi(\v{y})\equiv\frac{\tilde u(\v{y})}{|\v{y}|^{d+\alpha}}$ is in $C^2(\Omega_\ell)$ which means the standard error bound for the trapezoidal rule on $\Omega_\ell$ gives an error contribution of no more than $C h^{d+2}\sum_{|\beta|=2} \|D^\beta \phi\|_{L_\infty(\Omega_\ell)}$ for some constant $C$ independent of $h$.
 However, the term $\|D^\beta \phi\|_{L_\infty(\Omega_\ell)}$ does depend on $h$.
 Since $D^\beta\tilde u(\v{y}) = O(|\v{y}|^{t-|\beta|})$ from \cref{lem:taylor}, the product rule gives $D^\beta \phi(\v{y}) = O(1+|\v{y}|^{t-|\beta|-d-\alpha})$.
 With this we can bound the total error on $\R^d\setminus B_h$ as

 where we have bounded

 (up to some geometry-dependent factors that are independent of $h$) due to concavity of the summand.
 Therefore, the error contribution from the mid-range subdomain is $O(h^2)$.

 Finally, for the far subdomain, we observe that the integrand is in $C^2(\R^d\setminus B_R)$ and its smoothness is independent of $h$ in this region, so the standard composite trapezoidal error bound of $O(h^2)$ applies.
-Therefore, the overall error is $O(h^2)$. \end{proof}
+Therefore, the overall error is $O(h^2)$. \end{proof} \begin{remark} Being based on singularity subtraction via Taylor series expansion, the theoretical results in \cref{lem:taylor} and \cref{thm:thetheorem} apply directly only for relatively smooth functions $u$.
+As discussed, however, it is known that in the general case solutions to \eqref{eq:fracelliptic} exhibit only mild H\"older regularity on the whole space but typically better regularity on $\Omega$ (i.e., $u\in C^{0,\alpha/2}(\R^d)$ but $u$ is more regular than $f$ on $\Omega$)\cite{bdreg}.
+This lack of regularity across the boundary of $\Omega$ substantially complicates error analysis of any translation-invariant numerical approach such as is presented here. \end{remark}

+While smoothness is not generally a property of solutions to \eqref{eq:fracelliptic}, examples can be concocted.
+For example, inside the unit ball $B\equiv\{\v{x} \mid |\v{x}|^2 \le 1\} \subset \R^d$ one family of smooth solutions is given by observing that for $q>0$ and $s\in(0, 1)$ we have

+for known constant $K$\cite[eq.
+9]{barenblatt}, where ${}_2{F}_1$ is the Gauss hypergeometric function \cite{abramowitz1964handbook}.
+Applying the negative Laplacian to either side and letting $s=1-\alpha/2$ we see

+This gives a family of smooth solutions to \eqref{eq:fracelliptic} on $B$, and related formulas can be used to obtain $\FL \left[ (1-|\v{x}|^2)^q_+\right]$ for $|\v{x}|>1$ (and thus to extend the problem domain beyond $B$).
+Beyond such examples, the theoretical accuracy of \cref{thm:thetheorem} is chiefly useful when studying the fractional Laplacian \emph{forward operator} applied to smooth functions.
+That said, in \cref{sec:results} we empirically observe linear convergence of the solution to \eqref{eq:fracelliptic} for $\alpha > 1$.